Connect with us

 The 3-kilometre road project that runs from Prestige Plaza to Dagoretti Corner was in January awarded to World Kaihatsu Kogyo Company Ltd., the Japanese firm that undertook the first phase of the development.

-The project will be completed in two years at a cost of Sh2.3 billion, which has been granted by the Japanese government.
+The project will be completed in two years for Sh2.3 billion, which has been granted by the Japanese government.

-Construction of the first phase of the Ngong Road dualling project, which is also funded by Japan, has just been completed at a cost of Sh1.3 billion.
+Construction of the first phase of the Ngong Road dualling project, which is also funded by Japan, has just been completed at Sh1.3 billion.

 The road that stretches between Kenya National Library and Prestige Plaza was commissioned by President Uhuru Kenyatta on Thursday last week, in an event that doubled up as the groundbreaking ceremony for phase two of the project.